 At Sovereign Radiology we are pleased to offer a walk in service for Xray’s and OPG’s between 8.30am and 5.15pm, Monday to Friday, at our Wendouree clinic and between 8.30am and 5pm at our Sebastopol clinic.

 If your medical practitioner has requested you have an Xray or Orthopantomogram (OPG), please bring along your referral and medicare card between these hours and our team will be delighted to assist you, with no appointment necessary.

-Should you require a CT Scan, Ultrasound, MRI, or Nuclear Medicine examination it will be necessary to make an appointment, please call our friendly reception staff who will be more than happy to schedule a time for you on (03) 4333 0333 or make a booking enquiry via our website.
+Should you require a CT Scan, Ultrasound, Echocardiography, MRI, or Nuclear Medicine examination it will be necessary to make an appointment.
+Please call our friendly reception staff who will be more than happy to schedule a time for you on (03) 4333 0333 or make a booking enquiry via our website.

 An X-ray (radiograph) is a technique that uses low dose radiation to create pictures of bones and other internal tissues such as your lungs and bowel.Find out more